 - High-achieving, inner-city students are paired with legal employers through the Thurgood Marshall Summer Law Internship Program.
 Job assignments vary, but typically include assisting paralegals, filing, record keeping, assisting library and back-office personnel, data entry, and document and exhibit organization.
 Participants also receive pre-employment training as part of the program.

 - NASA offers hands-on opportunities to students from high school through the graduate level.
 During the internship program, students participate in scientific or engineering research, development, and operational activities.

-- ExpandED Options is a summer program will train you how to teach and work with kids.
+- ExpandED Options is a summer program that will train you on how to teach and work with kids.
 Interns will be placed in camps around the city and work approximately 6 to 8 weeks, depending on the city.
 This one will pay you!

 - History buffs will be interested in the New York Historical Society Student Historian High School Internship Program.
 The internship and youth development program gives students vocational and academic training, public speaking and leadership skills, and an increased understanding of American art and history.